Early Childhood-Threes and Fours Programs

 Science goes into greater detail as the properties of matter — weight, shape, size, color and temperature — are investigated and incorporated into lessons and games.
 Field trips extend the focus on science and take students outside of campus.
 The goal is to draw upon four-year-olds’ curiosities and experiences, so they can reflect, inquire and develop a respect and understanding of the world around them.

 Through a variety of themes, students’ sense of self and belonging continue to be nurtured and explored.
 As language develops, four-year-olds are given more autonomy to work through social conflicts while teachers empower them to resolve difficulties on their own.
-Through the newly formed All-School Buddy Program, Morrow House students visit Chilton House to play, read and converse with their younger buddies many times throughout the school year.
+Through the All-School Buddy Program, Morrow House students visit Chilton House to play, read and converse with their younger buddies many times throughout the school year.

 Four-year-olds are introduced to the Spanish language.
 During weekly classroom visits by an Elisabeth Morrow Spanish teacher, students explore and express beginning vocabulary through stories, rhymes and songs.